BBGInnovate/LSAP/readme.md

 ##Configuration Files
 Configuration files information is passed to the player as the filename only (without file extension).
 The player then looks for the files in the folder defined in the configuration constants.
 For example, if the configuration passed to the player was "myConfig" and the configuration folder was defined as "http://sampledomain.com/configfiles/" then the player would look for a file in http://sampledomain.com/configfiles/myConfig.xml.

-The configuration xml has a <playerconfig> root node and three child nodes:
+The configuration xml has a <playerconfig> root node and three child nodes (four for mobile sites):

 * streams: Defines the streams to be played
 * styles: Defines the stylesheets to be loaded specific to this player
 * config: Defines the overriding options for initialization of the bbgPlayer
+* menu: Defines the menu options to be displayed within mobile versions of the player

 ###Streams
 The streams node must contain at least one child <item> node.
 A sample item node is: